ableinc/pypm/README.md

-# pypm
+# PyPM

-Python package manager for Python 3, similar to npm.
+Pypm is a python package manager for projects using Python 3 and above.
+This library is similar to npm.
 This command line tool works just like npm and should mirror its features.

-Python has no community adopted approach to managing projects.
+## Reason

+The python community has no package management tool that is closely maintained.
 Also, outside of requirements.txt there is no adopted approach to storing and maintaining dependencies.
-In an effort to resolve this, I've introduced the pyPM tool.
+In an effort to change this, I've introduced the PyPM tool.
 It uses the same package.json structure as npm, with all the configurations setup.py offers.

-This project intends not to replace (npm) for Node, but to introduce the same project management features to the Python community.
+This project does not intend to replace npm for NodeJS, but introduce the same project management features to the Python community.

 ## Install